-Have your babysit in the high chair and let him have fun using paints with a finger, brush, or hand painting.
+Have your baby sit in the high chair and let him have fun using paints with a finger, brush, or hands.
 Choose the medium wisely depending on your child’s age.
 At the stage where babies put everything in their mouth, choose edible paints for their safety, but do not let them eat.
 Firmly say no to avoid any future misconception.

 12. Water filled balloons

-Hang up some water-filled balloons and let your baby reach those, or put some water-filled balloons in the tray and let your baby explore the texture, fluff with those tiny little hands.
+Hang up some water-filled balloons and let your baby reach them, or put some water-filled balloons in the tray and let your baby explore the texture by fluffing with his tiny little hands.

 13. sponge and water activity

-Fill up the bowl with water making sure it stays firm (not wobbly) on the floor and does not spill water while your child plays.
-Cut a cleaning sponge into small pieces and let your baby explore all the fun in this water activity.
+Fill up a bowl with water making sure it stays firm (not wobbly) on the floor and does not spill water while your child plays.
+Cut a clean sponge into small pieces and let your baby explore all the fun in this water activity.